DanielePalaia/gpss-nifi/README.md

 7. **Put a populated json file inside the test directory you specified in the Get file** </br>

+You can copy several one line files or you can submit a file with a number of json (one every line).</br>

 ![Screenshot](./pics/eleven.png)
 </br>
 ![Screenshot](./pics/twelve.png)